 What is Kinesiology Tape?

-Kinesiology taping (or Kinesio taping) is the application of a thin, stretchy, cotton-based therapeutic tape that can benefit a wide variety of injuries and inflammatory conditions.
-It is almost identical to human skin in both thickness and elasticity, which allows it to be worn without binding, constricting or restriction of movement.
+Kinesiology taping (or Kinesio taping) is applying a thin, stretchy, cotton-based therapeutic tape that can benefit a wide variety of injuries and inflammatory conditions.
+It is almost identical to human skin in both thickness and elasticity, which allows it to be worn without binding, constricting, or restricting movement.

 What is Kinesiology Taping?

 Kinesiology tape is an elastic cotton strip with an acrylic adhesive.
 Therapeutic kinesiology tape may benefit a wide variety of musculoskeletal and sports injuries.

 Kinesiology tape is almost identical to human skin in both thickness and elasticity, allowing kinesio tape to be worn without binding, constricting, or restricting your movement.